SciML/JumpProcesses.jl/docs/src/jump_types.md

 Note that

-  - It is currently only possible to simulate `VariableRateJump`s with `SSAStepper` when using systems with only bounded `VariableRateJump`s and the `Coevolve` aggregator.
+  - It is currently only possible to simulate `VariableRateJump`s with `SSAStepper` when using systems with bounded `VariableRateJump`s and the `Coevolve` aggregator.
+  - Any `JumpProblem` with `VariableRateJump` that *does not use* the `Coevolve` aggregator  must be coupled to a continuous problem type such as an `ODEProblem` to handle time-stepping.
+Continuous time-stepper will ignore the provided aggregator and treat *all* `VariableRateJump`s as `ContinuousCallback`s, using the `rate(u, p, t)` function to construct the `condition` function that triggers a callback.
-  - When coupling `Coevolve` with a continuous problem such as an `ODEProblem` *ensure that given `t` the bounds will hold for the duration of `rateinterval(t)` for the full coupled system's dynamics or the algorithm will not give correct samples*.
-Note, that in some circumstances with complex model of many variables it can be difficult to determine good a priori bounds on the ODE variables.
-Moreover, the numerical and analytical solutions are generally not guaranteed to satisfy the same bounds, but in most cases the bounds should be close enough.
-Thus, approach complex models with care.
-For debugging purposes one might want to add safety checks in the bound functions. `Coevolve` handles jumps in the same way whether it is using the `SSAStepper` or other continuous steppers.
+  - When using `Coevolve` with a `JumpProblem` coupled to a continuous problem such as an `ODEProblem`, the aggregator will handle the jumps in same way that it does with `SSAStepper`.
+However, *ensure that given `t` the bounds will hold for the duration of `rateinterval(t)` for the full coupled system's dynamics or the algorithm will not give correct samples*.
+Numerical and analytical solutions are generally not guaranteed to satisfy the same bounds, especially in large complicated models.
+Consider adding some slack on the bounds and approach complex models with care.
+In most simple cases the bounds should be close enough.
+For debugging purposes one might want to add safety checks in the bound functions.
-  - On the other hand, when choosing a different aggregator than `Coevolve`, `SSAStepper` cannot currently be used, and the `JumpProblem` must be coupled to a continuous problem type such as an `ODEProblem` to handle time-stepping.
-The continuous time-stepper treats *all* `VariableRateJump`s as `ContinuousCallback`s, using the `rate(u, p, t)` function to construct the `condition` function that triggers a callback.
+  - In some circumstances with complex model of many variables it can be difficult to determine good a priori bounds on the ODE variables.
+For some discussion on the bound setting problem see [1].

+[1] V. Lemaire, M. Thieullen and N. Thomas, Exact Simulation of the Jump Times of a Class of Piecewise Deterministic Markov Processes, Journal of Scientific Computing, 75 (3), 1776-1807 (2018). doi:10.1007/s10915-017-0607-4.

 #### Defining a Regular Jump